The Enemy Within

 •••

-Thank you for your kindness and the additional flourish of profanity, I respond.
+Thank you for your kindness and the additional flourish of profanity, I responded.
 If you don’t mind, could you tell me what struck you most funny about Our Dear Leader’s video?

 •••